• Home

 Can you pressure cook corn on the cob?

-How long does it take to cook Corn on the Cob in Pressure Cooker?
+How long does cooking Corn on the Cob in Pressure Cooker take?

 It only takes two minutes to cook corn on the cob in the instant pot.